ferd96/ferd96/README.md

 - 🔭 I’m Tran Duy Tan

-- 🌱 I’m currently studying at FPT PolyTechnic College
+- 🌱 I’m currently studying at FPT

 - 👨‍💻 All of my projects are available at **[Github](https://github.com/ferd96)**